jenv5507/kickstarter-analysis/README.md

 **Overview of Project**

 I have reviewed the data of campaigns in regards to theater plays so that my client Louise can have a better understanding of the results of campaigns relating to their launch dates and funding goals.
 Louise had a goal of $2,885 for the play Fever and was short $400 and is interested in finding trends so that she can be successful in future campaigns.
-Through this analysis, I was able to identify some trends as explained in my analysis below.
+Through this analysis, I was able to identify some trends as explained in my results below.

 **Purpose**